lilyzhangnini/amazon-reviews-pds/README.md

 ## Exploratory Data Analysis
 ● Customer tends to express strong feelings when it comes to product reviews
-  ◎ lower star rating tend to be more helpful for customer
+& n b s p   ◎ lower star rating tend to be more helpful for customer
 ● Vine membership plays an important role among Amazon customer reviews
-  ◎ Vine member's review is more helpful
+& n b s p   ◎ Vine member's review is more helpful
-  ◎ Vine member tends to give objective opinion
+& n b s p   ◎ Vine member tends to give objective opinion
 ● Star rating is in consistent with sentiment preference

 ## Model finding